ChileOfficial Name: Republic of Chile

 Entry, Exit & Visa Requirements

 If you have stayed in Chile for more than the allowed time period, you will not be allowed to leave the country without paying a fine.
 This fine cannot be paid at the airport, so you should pay it before attempting to depart Chile.
 To pay the fine prior to your departure, you should go to the Departamento de Extranjería and make an autodenuncia or complaint against yourself in the Sanciones office.
 Upon doing this, you will be told how much the fine will be, and once you pay it, you can depart Chile.
 If you attempt to depart Chile without paying the fine, your passport will be confiscated by the airport police, and they will give you directions on how to pay the fine.
-This process involves going to multiple Chilean government offices, first to find out how much the fine is, then to pay the fine, next to show that you have paid the fine so that you can get a document indicating your passport should be returned, and finally to retrieve your passport.
-The entire process may take from several days to three weeks.
+This process involves going to multiple Chilean government offices, first to find out how much the fine is, then to pay the fine, next to show that you have paid the fine, so that you can get a document indicating your passport should be returned, and lastly, to retrieve your passport.
+The entire process may take several days and could take up to three weeks.

-U.S. citizens who intend to work, live, or study in Chile must apply in advance for a Chilean visa.
+U.S. citizens, who intend to work, live, or study in Chile must apply in advance for a Chilean visa.

 All people traveling on official business in possession of an official or diplomatic passport must obtain a visa at a Chilean Embassy or Consulate before traveling to or through Chile.
 If you hold an official or diplomatic passport and are traveling for tourism or personal reasons, you should obtain a tourist passport to present upon arrival in Chile as the authorities will not grant you a tourist visa or Tourist Card without one.